ZorkaBozilovic/music-eeg-modelling/README.md

 ### 9. Visualisations (`visualisations.ipynb`)

-Generates all PDF figures shown in the thesis.
+Generates every figure used in the thesis.

 **Figure Types:**
 - Waveform, acoustic features, EEG and TRF examples